michalkmet/xp-unpacking-arguments/NOTES.md

 - ✅ Initial refactor, function names, file names
 - ✅ User Stories
 - ✅ UAT1.1: User can pass no function, it should throw an exception
-- ✅ TODO UAT1.2: User can pass wrong function name (number), it should throw an exception
+- ✅ UAT1.2: User can pass wrong function name (number), it should throw an exception
+- ⚠ TODO UAT2.1: User can pass "function(){return true}" , it should return true